gamaynard/SectorTools/HowTos.md

+# SERVER HOW TOs

+This section explains how to execute common administrative tasks for the CCFT Amazon Web Services server

+**KEEP SOFTWARE UP TO DATE**

+1. Log in to the AWS server with PuTTY
+2. If upgrades are necessary, you will see the following message after you log in `X updates can be installed immediately`
+`X of these updates are security updates`
+3. To queue the updates, enter the following code `sudo apt update`
+4. To apply the updates, enter the following code (depending on the number of updates, this can be fairly time consume) `sudo apt upgrade`
+5. To clean up any unnecessary files, enter the following code `sudo apt autoremove`

 # DATABASE HOW TOs

-This file explains how to execute common administrative tasks for the CCFT database
+This section explains how to execute common administrative tasks for the CCFT MySQL database

 **DELETE A TRANSACTION RECORD**

-1. Log in to the server as root.
+1. Log in to the MySQL server as root.
 You will be prompted for a password after entering this code `mysql -u root -p`
 2. Select the appropriate database (replace `FYXXXX` with the appropriate name) `USE FYXXXX;`